NVIDIA/TensorRT-Model-Optimizer/examples/llm_ptq/README.md

 > *Calibration by default uses left padding_side for the Huggingface tokenizer as it usually leads to lower accuracy loss.
 The exported tokenizer files restores the default padding_side.*

+> *If a GPU OOM error occurs during model quantization despite sufficient memory, setting the --use_seq_device_map flag can help.
+This enforces sequential device mapping, distributing the model across GPUs and utilizing up to 80% of each GPU's memory.*

 #### Llama 4

 We support FP8 and NVFP4 quantized Llama 4 model Hugging Face checkpoint export using the following command: